MSU-IIT NATIONAL MULTI-PURPOSE COOPERATIVE

 Through the assistance of MASS-SPECC, an automated package of the financial recording through micro-banker system was established.

-The MSU-IIT MPC for the first time hired a full-time General Manager in the person of Engr.
+The MSU-IIT NMPC for the first time hired a full-time General Manager in the person of Engr.
 Deal Noel D. Benegrado.

 Identified as one of the 10 Co-ops in Mindanao for the Socio-Economic Development through Cooperatives in the Philippines (SEDCOP) Project of MASS-SPECC and NATCCO.
 The Project envisioned to set standards that are internationally acceptable.